- Academic Programs

 This is a course designed to provide students with a focused exploration of the human form.
 If you love to draw the figure in any style, this course will increase your knowledge of structure and anatomy, ultimately improving your results.
 Students will work with a live model, experiment with various drawing media, learn to assemble an armature, and model the figure in clay.

-All application materials (including the $50 application fee) are due April 30, 2015.
-Notification of acceptance or rejection will be mailed immediately following this date.
+All application materials (including the $50 application fee) are due June 1, 2016.
+Once the Online Application process is fulfilled, you will receive upto date information regarding your current status.
 Students who apply after this date will not be eligible for Scholarship awards.

 All students applying to JumpstART must include a $50 application fee with their application.
 This fee is nonrefundable and will be applied toward the total tuition.